FAIR Data is a set of principles applied to data to make it:

 You can read more about the origins of FAIR data at the Go Fair website.

-In this paper we analyse how IOTICS relates to the FAIR data principles and how the FAIRification process can be implemented.
+Here we'll analyse how IOTICS relates to the FAIR data principles and how the FAIRification process can be implemented.

 The core concepts in IOTICS are “data interactions” and “digital twins”.